tbl(1) — Linux manual page

 Edition Unix extension.

-n A numeric suffix on a column descriptor sets the
+n A numeric suffix on a column descriptor sets the separation

-the default separation is 3n.
-This separation is
+separation is 3n.
+This separation is proportionally

-proportionally multiplied if the expand region option is
+multiplied if the expand region option is in effect; in the

-in effect; in the case of tables wider than the output
+case of tables wider than the output line length, this

-separation cannot be specified.
-A separation amount after
+specified.
+A separation amount after the last column in a

-the last column in a row is nonsensical and provokes a
+row is nonsensical and provokes a diagnostic from tbl.

 Table data

-region option above.
+tab region option above.
 Excess entries in a row of table data

 (those that have no corresponding column descriptor, not even an